 Baby’s All Right is located on 146 Broadway in Brooklyn, right after turns and South 6th Street splits from it.
 A new venue, it opened to concerts at CMJ 2013, with a series of free shows from Brooklyn Vegan.

 The concert space itself is about on the level of Manhattan’s Mercury Lounge, though a little bigger, with poor lighting but better sound.
-Baby’s All Right obviously doesn’t have the booking pull of Bowery Presents-run Mercury, but has already tapped the local well and is expanding to more.
-With Williamsburg proper getting gentrified into high prices like the Lower East Side was before it, the Marcy Avenue area is due for it’s own music scene.
+Baby’s All Right, despite not having the booking pull of Bowery Presents-run Mercury, has not only tapped the local well but become a favorite for secret and one-off shows.
+It was even featured in an episode of Aziz Ansari’s NetFlix series, Master of None, where he gets a “hot ticket” for a special Father John Misty show there.
+However, when the space is packed for ‘big band playing intimate space’ shows, the main back room can not only become unbearably hot, but also unbearably crowded, with the rather inexplicable barriers on the stage floor creating even more audience flow problems.
+But with Williamsburg proper getting gentrified into high prices like the Lower East Side was before it, the Marcy Avenue area is due for it’s own music scene.

 146 Broadway (between Bedford Avenue and Driggs Avenue)